-Calibration temperatures are integral Celsius temperatures ($\pm 0.1^{\circ}$ C) that will exist in the permeation chamber at specific digital settings.
+Calibration temperatures are integral Celsius temperatures (±0.1°C) that will exist in the permeation chamber at specific digital settings.
 These temperatures are always expressed in integers, since all permeation device calibrations are performed at integral Celsius temperatures.
 Dynacalibrator calibration temperatures are NIST-traceable to match permeation device calibrations which are also NIST-traceable.

-Recalibration of all points is normally neither required nor indicated.
+Recalibration of all points is normally not required nor indicated.
 Recertification on an annual basis is recommended at the temperature setpoints where permeation devices will be used.
-Example: If an $\rm H_2S$ permeation device is going to be used at 55°C, and a COS tube is being used at 40°C, then the recertification should be done at 2 points, 55°C and 40°C. This reduces the cost of recertification and cuts down considerably on the time required for testing.
+Example: If an H2S permeation device is going to be used at 55°C, and a COS tube is being used at 40°C, then the recertification should be done at 2 points, 55°C and 40°C. This reduces the cost of recertification and cuts down considerably on the time in test.